 There are lots of updates to HWMonitor as it is important that it supports the very latest hardware available.
 The interface is simple and easy but you get a lot of information such as clock speeds, temperatures and voltages.
 Within the app, you will see the minimum and maximum values and supporting information to help you understand everything.

 For a free application, HWMonitor does an awful lot.
 I found it very easy to install and use and you just can’t ask for anymore.
-There is a Pro version which I didn’t test and this costs around $25 – $40 depending upon the number of remote connections that you want.
-In all honesty the free version will be sufficient for most people.
+There is a Pro version that I didn’t test and this costs around $25 – $40 depending upon the number of remote connections that you want.
+In all honesty, the free version will be sufficient for most people.

 I hope that I have convinced you that there are Speedfan alternatives available and some of these are free.
 Of the two paid applications I would put AIDA64 Extreme ahead of Argus Monitor because the former offers you the ability to run stress tests on your computer.
 If this is not of interest to you then the cheaper Argus Monitor is a good choice.